fictionco/fiction/@docs/advanced/transactional-email/index.md

 # Sending Transactional Email

-Learn how to setup and send transactional emails.
+Learn how to set up and send transactional emails.

 ## Overview